Kainzor/Self-study/Unity/My work/3d Space game/readme.md

 here's the function for the OnLockOn, So when the input action or the target button is pressed, it will scan for a target. atm I added a "LockNextTarget" whenever you have 2 targets then you can switch by pressing the target button again but I want to use tab to do it.
 For now I am not focusing on small things and want to work more on adding more major stuff in the game..

-in the Else if section is basically sayingif there's no targets available then unlocktarget or cancel (not working yet properly)
+in the Else if section is basically saying if there's no targets available then unlocktarget or cancel (not working yet properly)

-I've added this debug option that helped me detect or see if the script was actually working.
+I've added the debug option that helped me detect or see if the script was actually working.
 It shows in console saying if it found a target and with .count it tells how many targets are within target range (which will be explained in the next section)

 Now for the actual target system.

-<h2>Target System</h2>
+<h2>Target System Script</h2>